Ty France Player Props: Mariners vs. Rockies

-On Friday, Ty France (.356 batting average in his past 10 games, with five doubles, four walks and six RBI) and the Seattle Mariners play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 10:10 PM ET.
+The Seattle Mariners and Ty France, who went 1-for-3 with a double and two RBI last time out, take on Ryan Feltner and the Colorado Rockies at T-Mobile Park, Saturday at 9:40 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his most recent game against the Cubs.
+He had a one-hit performance in his last game (1-for-3) against the Rockies.

 Ty France Game Info & Props vs. the Rockies